Issue-System/big-data-engineer-test/README.md

 ## Where to run

 So, while you are developing I expect that you are capable of setting up a localstack with the tools you select.
-You will need Spark, HBase, Kafka, Hive and S3/HDFS... feel free to change these components if you want to use different tools.
+You will need Spark, HBase, Kafka, Hive and S3/Azure Blob Storage/HDFS... feel free to change these components if you want to use different tools.

 > You must use Scala overall plus Spark and Kafka on the assignments that require it.